jasonbisson/terraform-google-chronicle-security-operations/README.md

 To autheticate into Chronicle a custom SAML application will be required to integrate into the Workforce Identity provider.
 The custom SAML application can be created in any identity provider such as Workspace, Okta, or Azure.
 However, in this example we will use the native Workspace option, but will show required attribues and groups required.

 - Login to Google admin console. https://admin.google.com/

+- Create a Google Group "Chronicle-admins" (Copy and paste name) and add members to the group

 - Go to Apps and click on Web and Mobile Apps
 <img src="diagram/webmobile.png" width="300" height="400">